Heather Dubrow

 Heather Paige Dubrow (née Kent; born January 5, 1969) is an American actress and television personality.
-She is best known as a cast member of the Bravo reality television series The Real Housewives of Orange County, starring in nine seasons since her introduction in 2012.
+She is best known as a cast member of the Bravo reality television series The Real Housewives of Orange County, starring in ten seasons since her introduction in 2012.
 Her acting credits include her portrayal of Lydia DeLucca on the CBS television series That's Life from 2000 through 2002.

 Career

-Dubrow was born in the Bronx and grew up in Chappaqua, New York.
+Dubrow was born in the Bronx borough of New York City and grew up in Chappaqua, New York.
 She is a fifth-generation American of Jewish ancestry (from Germany, Hungary, and Poland).
 In 1990, she graduated from Syracuse University with a Bachelor of Fine Arts Degree.
 While at Syracuse, Dubrow joined the Omega chapter of Sigma Delta Tau.

 Heather joined The Real Housewives of Orange County in season 7 and left the series after season 11.
-Dubrow rejoined the cast in 2021 for its 16th season, returned for the show's 17th season, 18th season and 19th season.
+Dubrow rejoined the cast in 2021 for its 16th season, returned for the show's 17th, 18th, 19th and 20th season.
 In June 2020, it was announced Dubrow alongside her husband, Terry, would host and executive produce The Seven Year Stitch for E!.

 Personal life

 In 1999, Dubrow married plastic surgeon Terry Dubrow.
 They live in Orange County, California, and Los Angeles, California.
-They have four children.
+They have four children: Nicholas, Maximillia, Katarina, and Ace.